ephemeral-laboratories/usemy-name-site/principles/do-not-split-names.md

 # Principle: Do not attempt to split a name into parts

-Now that you have [taken the person’s name in a single text field](make-name-entry-a-single-field), the same problems mean that you can’t intelligently split it into parts, so don’t even try.
+Now that you have [taken the person's name in a single text field](make-name-entry-a-single-field), the same problems mean that you can't intelligently split it into parts, so don't even try.

 If you really think you “need” a “first” name for addressing the person in communications, a more correct thing to do is have a separate text field for “preferred name”, or “preferred form of address”.